 Affirmation of allegiance

-You get your certificate at the ceremony.
+You will receive your certificate at the ceremony.

-Children under 14 do not have to attend a ceremony.
-But if you are a family applying for citizenship together, you can all attend the ceremony and get your citizenship certificates at the same time.
+If you are a family applying for citizenship together, you can all attend the ceremony and get your citizenship certificates at the same time.

 Apply for an NZ passport